matthewlong29/PareAndFlourish_Site/_posts/2017-02-13-stop-consuming-learn-by-doing.md

     <img src="/assets/images/posts/learn-by-doing/ash-norton1.jpg" class="img-responsive" alt="Ash Norton">
   </div>
   <div class="col-sm-8">
-    To learn more about how to take initiative in your career today - check out the <a href="http://www.ashnorton.com/sme" target="_blank">step-by-step process</a> that helped Ash become an Engineering Subject Matter Expert at the young age of 25.
+    To learn more about how to take initiative in your career today - check out the <a href="http://www.ashnorton.com/sme">step-by-step process</a> that helped Ash become an Engineering Subject Matter Expert at the young age of 25.
   </div>
 </div>